Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Industry & CommerceWaterways & Vessels.
 A significant historical date for this entry is August 17, 1865.

 Location.
 30° 0.308′ N, 91° 48.961′ W. Marker is in New Iberia, Louisiana, in Iberia Parish.
-Marker can be reached from North Weeks Street south of East Main Street.
+It can be reached from North Weeks Street south of East Main Street.
 Marker is located along the Bayou Teche Boardwalk, at the terminus of North Weeks Street.
 Touch for map.
 Marker is in this post office area: New Iberia LA 70560, United States of America.
 Touch for directions.

 New Iberia Shipwreck Marker image.
 Click for full size.

-Photographed By Cajun Scrambler, March 29, 2018
+Photographed by Cajun Scrambler, March 29, 2018

 2. New Iberia Shipwreck Marker